Abhilash-bhat/8---Bit-Computer/Arithmetic and Logic Unit.md

 ## Schematics

-The schematics of the ALU is as below

 <img width="1427" alt="alu" src="https://github.com/Abhilash-bhat/EightBitComputer/assets/80198193/13209e4d-6148-416f-b53f-6015e69ee35f">

+**Fig.** ***ALU*** *(designed on KiCAD, Credits: Ben Eater)*

 ## Working of the ALU

 The ALU receives inputs from the computer's registers A and B and carries out the specified operation based on control signals.
 It performs calculations and produces outputs that can be stored back in the registers or used for further processing or can be stored in the RAM location.

-By carefully configuring the control signals, the ALU can perform a wide range of operations, making it a versatile component of the computer system.
-Ben Eater's ALU design is based on a combination of combinatorial logic and sequential logic, ensuring accurate and efficient computation.
+The ALU design is based on a combination of combinatorial logic and sequential logic, ensuring accurate and efficient computation.
+The step-by-step working of the ALU is as follows.

-The ALU plays a vital role in enabling the computer to perform arithmetic calculations, logical comparisons, and data manipulation, contributing to the overall functionality of the 8-bit computer.

 1. The ALU receives inputs from the computer's registers, which hold the operands for the desired operation.